To All Awards

 Support Files

-Support Files are mainly for clarity to assist the judges.
-They are optional and not for publication (except where noted), and do not count towards the file limitations noted above.
-Upload these to the "Entry Supporting Materials" sub-section of ENTRY MATERIALS on the entry form.
+Support Files are for clarity to assist the judges.
+They are not for publication (except where noted) and do not count towards the file limitations noted above.
+These files can be added to your main entry material or uploaded to the Supporting Materials of the ENTRY MATERIALS section.
+Only one file/URL may be uploaded.

 REQUIRED

-~ English translations for non-English entries: Include any important text (e.g. headlines, entry title) either as a Support File or within a multi-page PDF as part of your Main Entry File.
+~ English translations for non-English entries: Include any important text (e.g. headlines and the entry title) either as a Support File or within a multipage PDF as your Main Entry File.

 PERMITTED

-~ Case studies While not recommended (as outcomes are not a criteria for judges in scoring), case studies can be added ONLY as a Support File and should be limited to max.
-45 seconds.
-REMINDER: You must include the actual creative to be judged as your Main Entry File.
+~ Case studies: Not recommended (as outcomes are not a consideration for judges in scoring), case studies can be added ONLY as a Support File and should be limited to max.
+50 words in English (or up to 45s for videos).
+REMINDER: The actual creative is to be judged as your Main Entry File.

 NOT PERMITTED

-~ Uploading the same creative: Don’t submit the same creative either a file or a URL link if it has already been added as the Main Entry Material.
-However, available links to non-static creative are requested in the Winners information section for publishing in the online Winners Gallery.
+~ Uploading the same creative: Do not submit the same creative either as a file or URL if it's already been added as the Main Entry File.

 RECOMMENDED BEST PRACTICES